Nancy Davis Foundation: Multiple Sclerosis FAQ

 What are the symptoms of MS?

 Multiple sclerosis causes a wide variety of symptoms.
-The most common
+The most common symptoms are:

 - Numbness or tingling

 - Unusual fatigue, weakness and exhaustion

 No two persons with MS will necessarily display the same symptoms, making it difficult to predict the course of the disease for an individual patient.
 Symptoms may occur suddenly and remain constant, or may continue in a progressive or episodic pattern.
 The uncertainty and unpredictability of MS makes living very difficult for the victims, their families and friends.